 Trust your MSP

-You have already done your due diligence and hired what you believe to be the best team of IT experts to help you with your needs.
+You have performed your due diligence and hired the best team of IT experts to help you with your needs.
 Trust that you have made the right decision and allow the MSP to do their job.
 Don’t be too controlling over how you want them to do their job.

 Keep in mind that a managed service provider works with several businesses at once, they have already developed methods of working that work for them and their clients.
 As long the MSP is meeting the goals you set together, and they are not doing anything unethical, illegal or disruptive, allow them to use their methodologies.